 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my link, at no extra cost to you.
 Please read full disclosure here.

 I am no expert here, BUT I have been doing my own bookkeeping since the birth of my own business in 2010.
-In fact, I have learned a lot about the best practices small businesses should be taking.

 What You Will Learn:

 - 1. REVENUE

 - 2. CALCULATE YOUR EXPENSES